-There is literature that suggests bioethics was born in the late 1960s and early 1970s, after the expose of the Tuskegee syphilis study.
-In that case physicians of the U.S Public Health Service continued their research even when it was known that there was an effective and available treatment for the disease, to observe the natural progression of syphilis in African-American men in Alabama, under the guise of receiving free health care from the United States government [9].
-Whether the field of bioethics is attributed to the Tuskegee syphilis study or whether it emerged from the remnants of the Holocaust, in both cases it is attributed to the failed conduct of 'medical experimentation on human subjects.
-It is indicates the deep crack that has emerged following the misuse of the experimental practice.
+Some literature suggests that bioethics was born in the late 1960s and early 1970s, after the exposé of the Tuskegee syphilis study.
+In that case, physicians of the U.S. Public Health Service continued their research to observe the natural progression of syphilis in African-American men in Alabama under the guise of providing free health care from the U.S. government, even when it was known that there was an effective and available treatment for the disease [6].
+Whether the field of bioethics is attributed to the Tuskegee syphilis study or whether it emerged from the remnants of the Holocaust, in both cases it is attributed to the failed conduct of medical experimentation on human subjects.
+It indicates the deep crack that has emerged following the misuse of experimental practice.

-In Israel, clinical trials are shaped over time as a public health practice, but the inherent need to use population studies for its implementation, the implications pertain to the individual.
-A comprehensive document which examined the state of medical research in Israel, published in November 2008 by the National Academy of Sciences, reinforces this conclusion.
+In Israel, clinical trials are shaped over time as a public health practice, but with the inherent need to use population studies for their implementation, the implications pertain to the individual.
+A comprehensive document that examined the state of medical research in Israel was published in November 2008 by the National Academy of Sciences and reinforces this conclusion.
 The document begins as follows:

-"Public health is the foundation for the existence and success of every modern society, therefore biomedical research is one of the world's favorite research areas.
+Public health is the foundation for the existence and success of every modern society, therefore biomedical research is one of the world’s favorite research areas.
 It is recognized that biomedical research will help us understand the causes of disease and cure it.
-Promotes public health and..."
-[10].
+Promotes public health and...
+[18]

-Since the beginning of the 1980s, concerns have been raised about the development of the 'Therapeutic misconception'.
-This concept was originally described as the inability of the participants in clinical trials to understand the significance of limitations imposed by the clinical trial on the physician-researcher, who is committed to the aims of the study and who does not know whether the patient will receive the experimental intervention or is assigned to the control group [11].
-Studies have indicated that participants believe that they will be assigned to the experimental arm, which will provide them the best treatment.
-The term 'Therapeutic misconception' has evolved and includes a reference to a range of "misunderstandings" that may develop among the participants in the research framework.
+Since the early 1980s, concerns have been raised about the development of the “therapeutic misconception.”
+This concept was originally described as the inability of the participants in clinical trials to understand the significance of limitations imposed by the clinical trial on the physician-researcher, who is committed to the aims of the study and does not know whether each patient will receive the experimental intervention or will be assigned to the control group [11].
+Studies have indicated that participants believe they will be assigned to the experimental arm, which will provide them the best treatment.
+The term “therapeutic misconception” has evolved to refer to a range of misunderstandings that may develop among the participants in the research framework.
 Those factors have legitimized the practice of introducing experimental treatments for use in the therapeutic domain [12].

 Methods

-This article is part of a doctoral dissertation investigating the development of medical experimentation on human subjects in Israel from the perspective of a country where the phenomenon of misuse during the Holocaust is very present in the Israeli existence.
-The course of the study and its findings were conducted according to uniform criteria formulated in the qualitative research field, to ensure transparency of process and increase the research quality and reliability [22].
+This article is part of a doctoral dissertation investigating the development of medical experimentation on human subjects in Israel, where the phenomenon of misuse during the Holocaust is very present in the Israeli existence.
+The study was conducted according to uniform criteria formulated in the qualitative research field to ensure transparency of the process and increase the quality and reliability of the research [19].

 Interview design

-The study included a systematic analysis of archival documents from State Archives, the Ministry of Health's legal bureau, the Knesset archives and the historical Jewish press.
-In addition, 45 in-depth, semi-structured interviews were held between November 2014 and November 2017.
-The interviews were conducted in accordance with an interview briefing protocol developed to incorporate attention to flexibility required for real-time dynamic interaction [23].
-The study was approved by the Zefat Academic College's Ethics Committee, No. 41/14 and the Ethics Committee of the University of Haifa, certificate number: 041/17.
+The study included a systematic analysis of archival documents from state archives, the Ministry of Health’s legal bureau, the Knesset archives, and the historical Jewish press.
+In addition, 45 in-depth, semistructured interviews were conducted between November 2014 and November 2017 in accordance with an interview briefing protocol developed to incorporate the attention to flexibility required for real-time dynamic interaction [20].
+The study was approved by Zefat Academic College’s Ethics Committee, No. 41/14, and the Ethics Committee of the University of Haifa, certificate number 041/17.

 Participants and sampling